jonathancraddock/mootparadox_grav/pages/02.blog/06.scafell-pike-from-seathwaite/item.md

 ===

-![broad-crag-to-crinkles_av1f](broad-crag-to-crinkles_av1f.jpg "Below Broad Crag and looking towards the Crinkles")
+![broad-crag-to-crinkles_av1f](broad-crag-to-crinkles_av1f.jpg "Below Broad Crag and looking towards the Crinkles") *Below Broad Crag and looking towards the Crinkles.*

 > "Of the many routes of approach to Scafell Pike, this, from Borrowdale via Esk Hause, is the finest.
 The transition from the quiet beauty of the valley pastures and woods to the rugged wilderness of the mountain top is complete, but comes gradually as height is gained..."